-I am 22 years old with a Masters in Finance currently working to obtain my CFA.
+I am 25 years old with a Masters in Finance.
 My free time consists of hanging out with my dog, running, cooking/eating, reading, etc.

 This blog will highlight my inner rambles.
 My dog is not yet fluent in English and my non-runner friends are (probably) already annoyed with the occasional running related post on Facebook.
 Therefore, until the day comes when Viira can speak fluent English I’ll just post here.
 I think you’ll be stuck with me for a while.